This reconstruction cuts through a central section of the ships deck in which four ‘Rocking Donkey’ steam engines can be seen.

 Furthur down at keel level the steam boilers can be seen, whilst luxurious lounges and cabins occupied the upper decks.

 The ship boasted an additional five fully rigged masts of thirty square sails to supplement its engines and a second engine at the stern powered four seven metre wide screw propellors.

-The sails however proved to be unusable at the same time as the paddles and propellors were under steam as hot exhaust fumes from the ships five funnels would set them on fire.
+The sails however proved to be unusable at the same time that the paddles and propellors were under steam as hot exhaust fumes from the ships five funnels would set fire to them.

 Every remaining nook and cranny within the ships bulk was used for coal storage.